Rust-GCC/gccrs/gcc/config/riscv/autovec-opt.md

 }
 [(set_attr "type" "viwalu")])

-;; This combine pattern does not correspond to an single instruction, ;; i.e. there is no vwmul.wv instruction.
+;; This combine pattern does not correspond to a single instruction, ;; i.e. there is no vwmul.wv instruction.
 This is a temporary pattern ;; produced by a combine pass and if there is no further combine into ;; vwmul.vv pattern, then fall back to extend pattern and vmul.vv pattern.